Skip to Content

 • Core Courses:

-Learning Strategies Seminar—Required for all students in the Traditional Track: This course is designed to introduce students to the science of learning.
-The course will cover such important areas as executive functioning, metacognition, self-management, memory, and motivation.
-Through interactive and hands-on activities, students will learn skills and strategies that are required in all learning environments.
-The skills of active reading, note-taking, test taking, and summary writing will be introduced and practiced.
-Students will consider their own learning styles and challenges as they create a model for effective learning to be applied to their next school experience.
+This course is designed to introduce students to the science and the art of learning.
+The course will cover areas such as executive functioning, metacognition, perception, growth mindset, memory, and attention.
+Through interactive and hands-on activities and projects, students will learn skills and strategies required in all learning environments.
+The skills of active reading, note-taking, test taking, and summary writing will be introduced and practiced with content about becoming a more self-aware, informed and proactive learner.
+Students will consider their own strengths, challenges, learning styles, and educational history as they create a model for effective learning to be applied to their next school experience.
+The culminating project will be a “letter to future teachers” based on the skills, strategies, and self-understanding introduced throughout the class assignments.
+The course activities and lessons are designed particularly for our high school students with daily lessons about how we all learn differently but can practice the Landmark College study skills method in a way that is engaging and individualized.

 Writing Classes: Students will select one course from the options listed below: